-Josh has spent the last 5 years managing and directing Tinkering School in San Francisco.
+Josh spent 4 years (2011-2015) managing and directing Tinkering School in San Francisco.
 In addition to expanding their flagship overnight camp, he established new day camp programming as well as after-school and weekend workshops, growing Tinkering School from an organization that reached under 100 kids to one that reaches over 1000.
 Beyond administering camp and building lots of cool things, he earned a reputation for being a child whisperer.
 Josh has an innate talent for connecting with children on an individual level and helping them to engage with their project from a place of authentic enthusiasm.
 He's committed to creating a failure-positive environment where ideation and experimentation thrive.
 Josh loves logic problems, magic tricks, and ukulele sing-alongs, but above all, he loves listening to kids share nice things about each other around the fire.

 FOUNDER AND DIRECTOR OF COMMUNITY